Deepanagarjan/Backend-AUTHENTICATION/ReadMe.md

-# Password-Reset
+# Password-Reset Backend

 The "Password Reset" project is a web application built using the MERN (MongoDB, Express.js, React, Node.js) stack that facilitates user authentication functionalities such as signup, login, and a password reset mechanism.

-Here i used <h1> Nodemailer</h1> module for Node.js applications to allow easy as cake email sending.
+ <h1> Nodemailer</h1> Module for Node.js applications to allow easy as cake email sending.

  ## Installation: